-Regardless if an event is physical or digital, every event has an objective.
+Whether in-person, virtual or hybrid, and whether it’s a summit, conference, webinar, forum, roadshow, round table, or something else, every B2B marketing event has an objective.
 For example, the objective might be to function as a sales enablement tool to drum up new leads, help sales close pipeline opportunities, or to train clients to reduce tech-support call volumes.
-Realistically, however, it is likely an organization has multiple objectives for an event regardless of if it is a summit, virtual event, webcast, forum, roadshow, round table, or any of the other multitudes of events that marketers put on.
+In most cases, organizations have multiple event marketing goals.

-Understanding WHY an event exists and WHAT an organization hopes to achieve is a strong mechanism to drive alignment and create an action plan focused on driving these outcomes forward.
-Without this alignment, the event may be fun, and attendees may cite it as something they would attend again, but it’s less likely that the event will drive the organization’s business objectives forward.
+Understanding why a marketing event exists and what an organization hopes to achieve is a strong mechanism to drive alignment and create an action plan focused on driving these outcomes forward.
+Without this alignment, the event may be fun, and attendees may cite it as something they would attend again, but it’s less likely that the event will actually drive the organization’s business objectives forward.

 Event goals directly impact the following:

 - Success.
 What measurements, KPIs, and metrics should be used to evaluate event success, and which should not be considered?